therandomspoon/Librebook/README.md

 # Librebook
-Librebook the free, secure, not selling your data social media solution made by the solo developer therandomspoon because they were bored.
+Librebook the free, secure, not selling your data social media solution made by the therandomspoon because they were bored.

 Privacy matters.
 So use Librebook